HalfModule_GSD

 Global Issues

 The Global Scholars Diploma program introduces students to a wide range of global issues, such as climate change, immigration, human trafficking, and food security.
-With the help of our numerous community partners, which include the Columbus Zoo and Aquarium, we are able to provide students with the opportunity to delve deeper into issues of global importance.
+With the help of our numerous community partners, we are able to provide students with the opportunity to delve deeper into issues of global importance.
 Through collaborative activities paired with the personal experiences shared by our expert volunteer speakers, students broaden their perspectives and learn how they too can play a significant role in finding solutions to complex global issues.

 Global Cultures